Ferdinand Daučík: CF Barcelona

 Daučík coached Barcelona during one of the club's most successful periods.
 As well as Nicolae Simatoc–Kubala, the team also included Juan Zambudio Velasco, Antoni Ramallets and Joan Segarra.
 During his four seasons in charge, the club won two consecutive La Liga/Copa del Generalísimo doubles in 1952 and 1953.
 In 1952, Barcelona won five different trophies, including La Liga, the Copa del Generalísimo, the Copa Latina and the Copa Eva Duarte.
 His contract ended in 1954 and after clashing with some players, he left the club.

 Athletic Bilbao

 Daučík subsequently joined Athletic Bilbao, where he won the Copa del Generalísimo in 1955 and his third Liga/Copa del Generalísimo double in 1956.
-Then with a squad that included Agustín Gaínza, Armando Merodio and Jesús Garay, Daučík then led Atlético to the quarter-finals of the European Cup in 1957.
+With a squad that included Agustín Gaínza, Armando Merodio and Jesús Garay, Daučík then led Athletic to the 1956 Latin Cup final and to the quarter-finals of the European Cup in 1957.
 En route to the final, they eliminated Porto and Honvéd before losing 6–5 on aggregate to Manchester United.